High Efficiency Boilers

-This measure would update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
+This measure would update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2019 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
 The ASHRAE proposal increases the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/h) to a weighted-thermal efficiency of 90 percent (90%Et).
 Multiple boilers are able to meet the requirement if the space-heating input all of equipment used has an input capacity-weighted average Et of at least 90 percent.

 Additionally, Addendum BC includes the following design requirements for the hot water distribution systems for large boiler systems:

 - Establish flow rate requirements for supply hot water that recirculates directly into the return system to ensure flow rates are slow enough that condensing occurs.
 The tentative requirements are that flow rates be no greater than a) 20 percent of the design flow of the operating boiler.